 Winter is coming soon, time to catch up on the river with good friends, a beer in the pub and swap stories of that 4lb tail-hooked rainbow who stripped 100 yards of line in a blistering run.
 It was never seen, “but well over 10lbs he was” rings out at increased volume in the hope the group at the other table will chime in with their own recollections from the day.
 A friendship blooms right there at a table in the Turangi Tavern.

-A magical place bathed in mate-ship, friendships forged, the old wetliners are gone but the memories will forever remain for those fortunate to grace her mighty banks, you’re a great friend Turangi and the Tongariro River.
+A magical place bathed in mate-ship, friendships forged, the old wetliners are gone but the memories will forever remain for those fortunate to grace her mighty banks, it's always a good time in Turangi fly fishing on the Tongariro River.

 ABOUT MATT HINCE